nilshaakonlehr/nilslehr_website/content/publication/lehr_2024_misallocation/index.md

 publication:
 publication_short:

-abstract: "This paper provides evidence that rising frictions and their impact on the allocation of R&D resources have contributed to the slowdown in US productivity growth in recent decades.
-I develop a growth accounting framework allowing for rich firm heterogeneity in R&D productivity, exposure to frictions, as captured by an R&D wedge, and the rate at which private value created from innovation translates into growth.
-The model growth rate permits a closed-form decomposition into the frictionless level and an adjustment factor capturing the impact of frictions.
-I propose a methodology to measure the model primitives for a sample of US-listed firms from 1975 to 2014.
-Frictions can be measured using the R&D return, i.e., the ratio of value created from R&D to its cost, which I measure as the ratio of patent valuations to R&D expenditure over a 5-year window.
-I document large and persistent differences therein, which suggests significant frictions through the lens of the model.
-The evidence suggests financial frictions, adjustment costs, and monopsony power over inventors as potential drivers of R&D return dispersion.
-Combining model and data, I estimate that frictions reduce economic growth by 18% on average and that their rise can account for 11% slower growth in 2000–14 or 30% of the overall observed slowdown.
-These findings are robust to a large set of alternative specifications and measurement error adjustments.
+abstract: "This paper provides evidence that declining allocative eﬀiciency in the R&D sector contributed to the recent slowdown in US productivity growth.
+I develop a growth accounting framework with rich firm heterogeneity including frictions, which are captured by a wedge between the marginal cost and benefits of R&D. The model growth rate depends on a summary statistic for allocative eﬀiciency in the R&D sector, which is decreasing R&D wedge dispersion.
+I show that R&D wedges can be measured from R&D returns—the ratio of the value created from R&D to its cost—and measure them for US-listed firms for 1975–2014.
+I document large and persistent differences in R&D returns and present evidence suggesting financial frictions, adjustment costs, and monopsony power as drivers.
+Combining data and model, I estimate that frictions reduced economic growth by 18% and that declining allocative eﬀiciency can account for 30% of the observed growth slowdown."
-"

 # Summary.
 An optional shortened abstract.
 summary: []